azvinod/schymrd/README.md

         - percent mitochondria expression for each cell’s expression (percent.mito)
         - number of total unique genes or ‘features’ expressed (nFeature_RNA)
         - Total number of genes expressed or total count of RNA (nCount_RNA)
-    - PCs: Are you interested in exploring the principal components that contribute to the tSNE plot seen?
+    - PCs: Are you interested in exploring the principal components that contribute to the harmony plot seen?
-- Reduction Type: [PCA, TSNE, UMAP]
+- Reduction Type: [PCA, harmony, UMAP]
 - Identity:
     - Orig.ident: This will color the graph based on the names of the samples processed.
     - RNA_snn_res.0.XX: This will color the graph based on groupings produced by Seurat as various resolutions.